hoangdangthien/Project-DL4CV/README.md

   year={2024}
 }
 ```
 -  Training of the models is done using [ultralytics](https://github.com/ultralytics/ultralytics) repository.
-Thanks for the greate implementations.
+Thanks for the great implementations.